abdellatif-temsamani/BeatBoard/README.md

 - Fetch album art of the currently playing song via `playerctl`.
 - Extract vibrant, non-neutral colors from album art.
 - Apply the most prominent color to your keyboard using `G213Colors`.
-- Optionally follow the song in real-time with `follow.sh`.
+- Optionally follow the song in real-time with `python main.py --follow`.
 - similar to how Spotify does it (not 100% accurate)

 ---